Msfv3n0m/Docker-K8s/README.md

 # Docker-K8s

-This project is a hello world for Docker and K8s
+This project is a hello world for Docker and K8s.
+Follow along in GitHub codespaces to get some hands-on practice with docker and k8s!

 ## Docker
 ### Software Development